basedest/geometry-ts/README.md

 Represents triangle in 2D space.
 **Public properties:**
-- edges - array of 3 points that represent triangle edges
+- edges - array of 3 numbers that represent triangle edges
 - perimeter - perimeter of the triangle. *(calculated property)*
 - area - area of the triangle. *(calculated property)*